lynkos/algae-detection/README.md

    - At least [1000 images per class](https://blog.roboflow.com/model-best-practices/#dataset-size)
    - [All classes are balanced](https://blog.roboflow.com/handling-unbalanced-classes) (i.e., have roughly the same amount of images)
    - [Dr. Schonna R. Manning](https://case.fiu.edu/about/directory/profiles/manning-schonna-r..html) may help with categorizing any algae in new images
-- [ ] Connect to ESP32 without a web server (e.g., via USB, etc.), just like Webcam and iPhone OR use RTSP instead of HTTP
+- [ ] Connect to ESP32 without a server (e.g., via USB, etc.), just like Webcam and iPhone OR use RTSP instead of HTTP
 - [ ] Heatsink for ESP32 to prevent overheating
 - [ ] Use DC-GAN to generate additional synthetic images for training
 - [ ] Try different models, such as [RetinaNet](https://paperswithcode.com/method/retinanet) and [YOLOv9](https://docs.ultralytics.com/models/yolov9)